drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-03/exercise.md

 # Exercise

-Proceeding should be much easier now, we can simply remove references to `TransferNft` and `SendNft` wholesale from our new package (`cw721-soulbound`).
-There's a few files to be changed, but we'll tackle them one at a time.

-`cw721-base` has a `packages` folder, this is where the default (e.g. transferrable) `cw721` spec lives.
+We can simply remove references to `TransferNft` and `SendNft` wholesale from our new package (`cw721-soulbound`).
+There's a few files to be changed, but we'll tackle them one at a time. `cw721-base` has a `packages` folder, this is where the default (e.g. transferrable) `cw721` spec lives.
 We'll remove the transfer traits from `cw721` first, to arrive at a soulbound `cw721` spec.

 1. Locate and remove `transfer_nft`, and `send_nft`